kislyuk/xbcf/Readme.md

 # XBCF: eXtensible Block Compression Format

-XBCF is a container format designed for indexed block compression on Amazon S3.
-It's designed to support the following features:
+XBCF is a container format designed for indexed block compression on Amazon S3 or similar distributed storage systems with high seek latencies.
+It supports the following features:
 * Configurable compression codec
 * Configurable block encryption codec
 * Seeking support, with granularity equal to the compression block size (1MB by default)